Mission and values

 Sexual offending is not just a problem for the criminal justice system to deal with.
-Everyone has a role to play in helping to reduce sexual offending: security staff in shopping centres, attendants at local swimming pools, and care workers at housing associations are just some of the groups of people we've trained to help to prevent sexual offences taking place.
+Everyone has a role to play in helping to reduce sexual offending: security staff in shopping centres, attendants at local swimming pools, and care workers at housing associations are just some of the groups of people we've helped to prevent sexual offences taking place.

 We work by: